triton-inference-server/server/docs/model_repository.rst

 A model using an ensemble backend is represented in the model repository in the same way as models using a deep-learning framework backend.
-However, each model version subdirectory should be empty because ensemble models are conceptual.
+Currently, the ensemble backend does not require any version specific data, so each model version subdirectory must exist but should be empty.

-An example of a ensemble backend in model repository can be found in the `docs/examples/model_repository/preprocess_resnet50_ensemble
+An example of an ensemble backend in a model repository can be found in the `docs/examples/model_repository/preprocess_resnet50_ensemble
 <https://github.com/NVIDIA/tensorrt-inference-server/tree/master/docs/examples/model_repository/preprocess_resnet50_ensemble>`_
 directory.